The Pitt Innovation Challenge 2022

 A total of $555,000 in awards are available, with one-year awards ranging from $25,000 - $100,000.

 In addition to receiving funding for direct costs, each winning team will receive project management support to help execute a 12-month project that moves the team’s solution one step further along the path of development.

-Does your solution help prevent and/or reduce health disparities?
-If so, your project may be eligible for an additional award of up to $25,000.
+Does your team include faculty leads from both the School of Engineering and Schools of Health Sciences?
+If so, your project may be eligible for an additional award up to $15,000.

-Bonus Award eligibility will be determined during Round Two, by a review panel convened to consider the potential impact of the work on health disparities.
-Bonus Award qualification is separate from selection for PInCh awards; bonus-eligible projects will receive larger awards, but will not otherwise have a competitive advantage.
+Bonus Award qualification is separate from selection for PInCh awards; bonus-eligible projects will receive additional funding, but will not otherwise have a competitive advantage.

 The Pitt Innovation Challenge is a multi-round competition: